siddarthx07/Secure-Enterprise-Document-Chatbot/docs/TESTING_CHECKLIST.md

 ### ✅ Public Access Questions (Should Work)
 - [ ] "What is our vacation policy?"
-- [ ] "What benefits does TechConsult offer?"
+- [ ] "What benefits does SecureKnowledge AI offer?"
 - [ ] "How do I contact HR?"

 ### ✅ Financial Questions (Should Work)